UNIVERSITY OF WISCONSIN River Falls

 In NACE's Class of 2015 Student Survey, 62.8 percent of respondents took part in an internship."

-The UW System teamed up with the Wisconsin Economic Development Corporation to create its new “Talent generator” website.
-It features interactive lessons and tutorials, all the way from internship development to finding the interns themselves.
-(WQOW, 11/12/2019)
+The UW System in collaboration with the Wisconsin Economic Development Corporation created a new “Talent generator” website.
+It features interactive lessons and tutorials, all the way from internship development to finding the interns themselves (November 12, 2019)

 Suited Up for the Summer - 10 Things I Learned During My Internship (Linkedin August 2018)